-In this solution, the terracotta siding is embed into large precast concrete panels.
+In this solution, the terracotta siding is embedded into large precast concrete panels.
 When it comes to the installation, solid terracotta panels with a thickness of 10-30 mm is often adopted.
 This type of solid tiles normally features a dovetail profile on the backside.
-Precast concrete panels is ideal for those projects that require terracotta facing design and also need the strength and durability of precast concrete constructions.
+Precast concrete panels are ideal for those projects that require terracotta facing design and also need the strength and durability of precast concrete constructions.

 About the Solid Terracotta Tile product portfolio of LOPO

 Terracotta sunshade, also known as terracotta sunscreen, is a special terracotta wall cladding product.
 It can be used together with the terracotta rainscreen cladding to achieve a uniform and harmonious facade or as a separate design element to create a modern and distinctive building appearance.
 It is a unique terracotta cladding textures while providing shading for the building.
 There are variety cross-sections of terracotta screens that LOPO normally divided into terracotta louvers and terracotta baguettes.

 Detailed introduction to Terracotta Sunshade product of LOPO

 The terracotta cladding is a mixture of natural clay and water, which is extruded in vacuum and fired at a high temperature to a hardness and compactness that ordinary ceramic tiles cannot achieve.
 When the terracotta cladding is properly designed and installed, its life span is much longer than that of aluminum panels and fiber cement facades, and the color can last for a long time without fading.

 Terracotta ventilated cladding system provides better thermal performance than conventional masonry cavity wall systems.
 Due to the constant circulation of air between the terracotta cladding and the insulation, the condensate is continuously evaporated, reducing thermal transfer to the interior of the building, thereby reducing energy consumption.